deltachat/deltachat-core/.github/CONTRIBUTING.md

 * <https://support.delta.chat>

-If you intend to send a **bug report** for Delta Chat, search for exiting bugs first:
+If you intend to send a **bug report** for Delta Chat, search for existing bugs first:

 * [Core](https://github.com/deltachat/deltachat-core/issues?&q=is%3Aissue)
 * [Android](https://github.com/deltachat/deltachat-android/issues?&q=is%3Aissue)